Use This Client Intake Form to Onboard Clients and Kick Off New Jobs

 Let’s explore what a client intake form is, what personal information to collect, how and when to use these forms, and how they can help your home service business.

 New client intake forms: everything you need to know

 A client intake form is a type of customer information form that collects personal details from someone before they start using your services.
 This usually includes their name, contact info, and service needs.

-Here’s one example of a new client intake form for a small business, created using Jobber’s online booking feature:
+Here’s one example of a new client intake form for a small business, created using the requests feature in Jobber:

 This form gives you all the information you need about your customers and the work they’re looking for, so it should be the first step in your client intake process.

 You can use client intake forms during your intake process to quickly collect information from a new or potential customer, then store those details in your field service CRM to refer back to later.

 By collecting this information during the onboarding process, you’re prepared to set project expectations, complete the job, and keep the client satisfied in the process.